Salford Red Devils: Team of the Century

 In 2001, Salford selected a team consisting of the greatest players to appear for the club since the first game at the Willows in 1901.
 The team was selected by supporters, board members, sports writers and club historians.

 Other notable players

-These players have either; played in a Championship, Challenge Cup, or Lancashire County Cup final, or played in Lancashire League winning teams, received a Testimonial match, are Hall Of Fame Inductees, were international representatives before, or after, their time at Salford, or are notable outside of rugby league.
+These players have either; played in a Championship, Challenge Cup, or Lancashire Cup final, or played in Lancashire League winning teams, received a Testimonial match, are Hall Of Fame Inductees, were international representatives before, or after, their time at Salford, or are notable outside of rugby league.